By David J. Blumberg, founder and managing partner, Blumberg Capital

-Blumberg Capital is proud to have recently sponsored a discussion on this topic with three industry leaders: John Urban, founder and former president, GT Nexus; Dan Sanker, founder and president of portfolio company CaseStack (a subsidiary of Hub Group); and Chris Kirchner, co-founder, chairman and CEO of portfolio company Slync.io.
-Here are some of the key discussion points from the conversation:
+Blumberg Capital is proud to have recently sponsored a discussion on this topic with industry leaders including John Urban, founder and former president, GT Nexus and Dan Sanker, founder and president of portfolio company CaseStack (a subsidiary of Hub Group).

 Drivers of technology development & adoption

 The current crisis is not the first time the supply chain has been rocked with major disruptive externalities.
 Several recent historical crises (e.g. Y2K, the Dotcom bubble, 9/11 and the 2008 financial crisis) helped serve as a catalyst to technology adoption among the global manufacturers, shippers, traders, retailers, etc. Throughout these past decades we saw the adoption of the cloud, SaaS-based models for software vendors, proliferation of AI and mobile telephony, internet and computing.